 If you are beginning to feel very important, you are!
 What parents do with babies makes them smarter.
 In the keynote address at the 1986 annual meeting of the American Academy of Pediatrics, infant development specialist Dr. Michael Lewis reviewed studies of factors that enhance infant development.
 This presentation was in response to the overselling of the superbaby phenomenon that emphasized the use of programs and kits rather than the parents’ being playful companions and sensitive nurturers.
 Lewis concluded that the single most important influence on a child’s intellectual development was the responsiveness of the mother to the cues of her baby.
 In caring for your baby, keep in mind that relationships, not things, make brighter babies.

-For more benefits of AP, see:
+For more benefits of Attachment Parenting, see:

 - is more trusting

 - feels right, acts right